lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Download the Lightly Worker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ask your account manager from Lightly for the credentials to download the docker container.
+The Lightly worker comes as a Docker image.
+Ask your account manager from Lightly for the credentials to download the image.

-In short, installing the Docker container consists of the following steps:
+In short, installing the Docker image consists of the following steps:

 #.
 Copy the *container-credentials.json* to the instance you want to use for filtering
 #.
 Authenticate Docker to download the Lightly image